Britney Spears, Carrie Buck and the awful history of controlling ‘unfit’ women

 Then Virginia gave it a try with its own law in 1924, and went looking for a test case to legitimize it.

-Carrie Buck was born into poverty in Charlottesville, Va., in 1906.
+Carrie Buck was born into poverty in Charlottesville in 1906.
 Her father abandoned the family, and her mother was soon accused of “immorality” and committed to the Virginia State Colony for Epileptics and Feebleminded — essentially a work camp for White people the state didn’t like.
-Buck was separated from her siblings and sent to live with a wealthy foster family, who forced her to leave school during 6th grade and serve as a housekeeper in their home.
+Buck was separated from her siblings and sent to live with a wealthy foster family, who forced her to leave school during sixth grade and serve as a housekeeper in their home.

 When Buck was 17, she was raped by the nephew of her foster mother and became pregnant.
-Likely to save face, the family accused her of promiscuity and feeblemindedness, and in 1924, she was committed to the same colony as her mother.
+Probably to save face, the family accused her of promiscuity and feeblemindedness, and in 1924, she was committed to the same colony as her mother.
 Her infant daughter was given to her foster mother.

 Officials at the colony decided Buck would be the perfect candidate for sterilization.
 They provided her with an attorney — an avowed eugenicist and friend of the colony director — to file a suit on her behalf.
 He did a pretty terrible job in court (something Spears’s supporters also allege about her former attorney, Samuel D. Ingham III), and when the case made it to the Supreme Court, he hardly said a thing.
 Lawyers for Virginia argued the state had a compelling interest in Buck’s ability to have children.

-In an 8-1 decision, the Supreme Court agreed, with Justice Oliver Wendell Holmes famously declaring, “Three generations of imbeciles are enough.”
+In an 8-to-1 decision, the Supreme Court agreed, with Justice Oliver Wendell Holmes famously declaring, “Three generations of imbeciles are enough.”
 (Many words now used as mild insults, such as “moron,” “imbecile,” and “idiot,” have a long history of being used as clinical diagnoses.)

-Buck was subsequently sterilized by having her Fallopian tubes cut and cauterized, along with her mother and her sister.
-Buck’s daughter died when she was eight.
+Buck, along with her mother and her sister, was subsequently sterilized by having her fallopian tubes cut and cauterized.
+Buck’s daughter died when she was 8.

 All told, Virginia robbed 8,000 people of their ability to have children.